BleuBleu/FamiStudio/Docs/docs/importexport.md

 Note that only a small subset of features is supported.
 Only the following effects are supported.
 Every other effect will be ignored:

+* 0xy (Arpeggio) : Will be converted to arpeggio, name will be based one the xy value.
 * 1xx/2xx (Slide up/down) : Will be converted to slide notes
 * 3xx (Portamento) : Will be converted to slide notes.
 * 4xy (Vibrato) : Vibrator speed will be slightly modified, see table above for mapping.